AYolimaArias/React-Components/README.md

 This project challenges you to complete the implementation of various React components, including:

 ### Component App
-- The home page already has complete styles and header, but still needs logic to conditionally render the <Home>, <ColorGame>, and <Doable> components.
+- The home page already has complete styles and header, but still needs logic to conditionally render the Home, ColorGame, and Doable components.
 - Navigation between these components is done through the "page" state variable.

 ### Component ColorGame